 Soft tissue restrictions often prevent joints from maintaining proper alignment.
 When we release those restrictions with ART, adjustments hold better and last longer.

 Similarly, joints that aren’t moving properly create compensatory tension in surrounding muscles.
 Adjusting the joint allows the soft tissue work to be more effective.
+The two approaches reinforce each other.

 ART and Corrective Exercise